sccn/sccn.github.io/others/Compiled_EEGLAB.md

     code).
 -   It is not possible to modify EEGLAB source code.

-Trouvleshooting the compiled version of EEGLAB
+Troubleshooting the compiled version of EEGLAB
 -----------------------------------------------
 On MAC OSX, you might get a message that your operating system is too old, so you should try an older version of the compiled EEGLAB version.